 431 Request Header Fields Too Large

-Occurs when the server is not going to process request because any of the header fields (or all the header fields) is too large.
+Occurs when the server is not going to process a request because any of the header fields (or all the header fields) are too large.

 When can this code be applied?
 Basically, when the request header from the user is larger than the server is capable of processing.
 The request can be repeated after the size of header fields in the request will be reduced.